What Is SocialPilot?

 Why Do Small Business Owners Love SocialPilot in 2026?

-Small business owners love SocialPilot because it delivers agency-grade social media features at a price point that won't wreck their monthly budget.
+Small business owners love SocialPilot because it delivers agency-grade social media features at a price point that doesn't require an enterprise budget.

 "We didn't set out to get acquired.
 We set out to build a product that truly helps small businesses grow.
 This partnership allows us to do that at a much larger scale." — Jimit Bagadiya, CEO and Co-Founder, SocialPilot